I lay completely still in the blackened bedroom,window open to the night air.

 There are many spots where the edge is worn through

-I have an old favorite super soft flannel skirt that may make a nice border,
+I have an old favorite super soft flannel skirt that may make a nice border, although the lined print somewhat concerns me I would not attempt to line things up perfectly

 In my head I see Liz's precise stitches,